 Congratulations Jamila, Guyana will be rooting for you!
 You Rock!

-WITH 11 days left in the countdown to the 2016 Summer Olympic Games to be held in Rio de Janeiro, most Guyanese are awaiting the world’s biggest sporting event that will be held in their own ‘back yard’.
-However, 19 year old Guyanese swimmer, Jamila Keizia Sanmoogan, is not just watching the games but participating in them.
+By Daniel Haynes WITH 11 days left in the countdown to the 2016 Summer Olympic Games to be held in Rio de Janeiro, most Guyanese are awaiting the world’s biggest sporting event that will be held in their own ‘back yard’.